ashleydavis/rfsd-web-page-eleventy/src/chapter-1.md

 # 1.1 A software developer’s journey

-_Rapid Fullstack Development_ is a book that gives you, a fullstack developer (or someone working towards being a fullstack developer) the help you need to achieve your goal of becoming a better developer, indeed a faster developer, but we’ll do it in the right way.
+_Rapid Fullstack Development_ is a book that gives you, a fullstack developer (or someone working towards that) the help you need to achieve your goal of becoming a better developer, indeed a faster developer, but we’ll do it in the right way.

 Well, in truth, there is no right way to do this.
-We are all different.
-We each learn in our own unique way.
-There simply is no _one size fits all_ solution.
+We are all different and there are as many different ways to _do_ software development as there are developers.
+We each learn in our own unique way and there simply is no _one size fits all_ solution.
 Software development is too complicated for that and relies too much on situation, context,  judgment and experience.
+The thing that makes _you_ a good software developer might very well be different to the thing that works for someone else.

 One thing I know for sure is that goals alone aren’t enough to achieve anything.
 Goals can’t be fulfilled without having the habits to back them up.
 Your habits will define you.
 Create good habits and you will become a good developer.
 Create bad habits and … well you get the idea.